2023–24 North Carolina Tar Heels women's basketball team: Previous season

 Ranked No. 12 in the preseason AP Poll, Banghart's Tar Heels got off to another hot start.
-They won six straight to start the season, culminating in a come-from-behind victory to defeat No. 5 Iowa State in the championship game of the women's PKI, climbing as high as No. 6 in the nation during their win streak.
-ACC play proved more challenging for the Tar Heels, as the team would lose its first three conference games in a row before upsetting then-No. 4 Notre Dame at home in Carmichael to earn their first ACC win of the season.
+They won six straight games to start the season, culminating in a come-from-behind victory to defeat No. 5 Iowa State in the championship game of the women's PKI, climbing as high as No. 6 in the nation during their win streak.
+ACC play proved more challenging for the Tar Heels, as the team lost its first three conference games in a row before upsetting then-No. 4 Notre Dame at home in Carmichael to earn their first ACC win of the season.

-The Tar Heels would finish ACC play with an 11–7 conference record, tying Miami for sixth in the regular season standings, but lost the tiebreaker to the Hurricanes and were awarded the 7 seed in the ACC Tournament.
-They would face and defeat 10th seed Clemson in the second round, giving Coach Banghart her first victory in the ACC tournament as Tar Heel coach.
+The Tar Heels finished ACC play with an 11–7 conference record, tying Miami for sixth place in the regular season standings, but lost the tiebreaker to the Hurricanes and were awarded the 7 seed in the ACC Tournament.
+They faced and defeated 10th seed Clemson in the second round, giving Coach Banghart her first victory in the ACC tournament as Tar Heels coach.

 After being in contention most of the season for a top-four seed in the NCAA Tournament, which would have given them the privilege of hosting first and second round games, the Tar Heels ultimately earned the 6 seed in the Seattle 3 Regional.
-They would defeat 11 seed St. John's in the first round before losing to 3 seed Ohio State in the second round, ending their season just shy of a second-straight sweet sixteen appearance and with a 22–11 overall record.
+They defeated 11 seed St. John's in the first round before losing to 3 seed Ohio State in the second round, ending their season just shy of a second-straight sweet sixteen appearance and with a 22–11 overall record.

 Offseason

-Shortly following the conclusion of the 2022–23 season, guard/forward Destiny Adams announced her intentions to enter the transfer portal via social media.
-Adams later committed to Rutgers, returning to her home state of New Jersey.
+Shortly following the conclusion of the 2022–23 season, guard/forward Destiny Adams announced her intention to enter the transfer portal via social media.
+She later committed to Rutgers, returning to her home state of New Jersey.

-A day after Adams, multi-year starter Kennedy Todd-Williams also entered the transfer portal, to the surprise of many in Chapel Hill.
+A day later, multi-year starter Kennedy Todd-Williams also entered the transfer portal, to the surprise of many in Chapel Hill.
 She committed to Ole Miss shortly thereafter.

 Guards Eva Hodgson and Ariel Young also departed the team at the end of the season.
 Young was forced to medically retire due to a knee injury sustained in 2021, and Hodgson completed her fifth and final year of college eligibility.

-In addition to a highly touted incoming recruiting class, Banghart and the Tar Heels have been active in the transfer portal to mitigate the departures, as on April 3, former Boston College F/C Maria Gakdeng committed to the Tar Heels for the 2023–24 season.
+In addition to the incoming recruiting class, Banghart and the Tar Heels were active in the transfer portal to mitigate the departures, as on April 3, former Boston College F/C Maria Gakdeng committed to the Tar Heels for the 2023–24 season.

 The Tar Heels added another player from the transfer portal on April 24, when former Iowa State guard and 2022 Big XII Defensive Player of the Year Lexi Donarski committed to the team.
-She has two years of eligibility remaining.
+She had two years of eligibility remaining.

 The roster received another boost when 2022 NC Gatorade POY and McDonald's All-American Indya Nivar committed to the team on April 30, in a post on social media.
 She had spent her first year of college basketball at Stanford.